New Restaurants and Nightlife

 1205 4th Avenue South

 Clawson’s Pub & Deli is a sandwich, craft beer, and wine by the glass restaurant in Nashville’s Wedgewood-Houston neighborhood.
+The restaurant is the in the Track One building, that houses everything from food and fitness to décor and art.

 Double Dogs Chow House